claudiovarzi/my-counter/README.md

 9. [Contact Information](#contact_information)

 ## General Info
-This is my second project as a Web Developer, the first using Javascript.
+This is my second project as a Web Developer, the first hardcoding Javascript.

 ## Description
 Space Counter is a simply counter application in which the user can increment by one,